Google Search Essentials give the basics of what your content needs to earn more visibility on search results.

 Google Search Essentials Sections

-The former Webmaster Guidelines have now been split into three categories under Google Search Essentials.
+The former Webmaster Guidelines have now been split into three categories under Google Search Essentials:

-We’ll explore the categories in greater detail below.
+We’ll explore them in greater detail below.

 If you’re already familiar with the former Google Webmaster Guidelines, there’s no new material for you to learn.

-Google Search Essentials covers the same topics, but in a different format.
+Google Search Essentials covers the same topics but in a different format.